Marisa Tomei

 Marisa Tomei (/toʊˈmeɪ/, /it/; born December 4, 1964) is an American actress.

 She gained prominence for her comedic performance in My Cousin Vinny (1992), which earned her the Academy Award for Best Supporting Actress.
 She received further nominations in the category for In the Bedroom (2001) and The Wrestler (2008).

 Her early appearances were in the soap opera As the World Turns (1983–1985) and the first season of the sitcom A Different World (1987).

-Tomei's other notable films include Chaplin (1992), The Paper (1994), What Women Want (2000), Before the Devil Knows You're Dead (2007), Wild Hogs (2007), The Wrestler (2008), The Ides of March (2011), Crazy, Stupid, Love (2011), Parental Guidance (2012), The Big Short (2015), and The King of Staten Island (2020).
-She also portrayed May Parker in the Marvel Cinematic Universe, from Captain America: Civil War (2016) to Spider-Man: No Way Home (2021).
+Tomei's other notable films include Chaplin (1992), The Paper (1994), What Women Want (2000), Danika (2006), Before the Devil Knows You're Dead (2007), Wild Hogs (2007), The Wrestler (2008), The Ides of March (2011), Crazy, Stupid, Love (2011), Parental Guidance (2012), The Big Short (2015), and The King of Staten Island (2020).
+She also portrayed May Parker in the Marvel Cinematic Universe, from Captain America: Civil War (2016) to Spider-Man: Brand New Day (2026).

 Tomei was a founding member of the Naked Angels Theater Company.
-She appeared in John Morgan Evans' Daughters (1986) off-Broadway before making her Broadway debut in Wait Until Dark opposite Quentin Tarantino (1998).
+She appeared in John Morgan Evans's Daughters (1986) off-Broadway before making her Broadway debut in Wait Until Dark opposite Quentin Tarantino (1998).
 She earned a nomination for the Drama Desk Award for Outstanding Featured Actress in a Play for her role in Top Girls (2008), and a special Drama Desk Award for Will Eno's The Realistic Joneses (2014).
 She returned to Broadway in the revival of The Rose Tattoo in 2019.

 Early life

-Marisa Tomei was born on December 4, 1964, in Brooklyn, New York, to Gary A. Tomei, a trial lawyer, and his wife, Adelaide (née Bianchi), an English teacher.
+Marisa Tomei was born on December 4, 1964, in Brooklyn, New York, to Gary A. Tomei, a trial lawyer, and Adelaide (née Bianchi), an English teacher.
 She has a younger brother, actor Adam Tomei, and was partly raised by her paternal grandparents.
 Tomei's parents are both of Italian descent; her father's ancestors came from Tuscany, Calabria, and Campania, while her mother's ancestors are from Tuscany and Sicily.
+She said in 2019 that her family celebrated many Italian traditions but was not religious.
 She graduated from Edward R. Murrow High School in 1982.

 Tomei grew up in the Midwood neighborhood of Brooklyn.
 While there, she became captivated by the Broadway shows to which her theater-loving parents took her and was drawn to acting as a career.
 At Andries Hudde Junior High School, she played Hedy LaRue in a school production of How to Succeed in Business Without Really Trying.
 She also attended Albee School of Dance.
 After graduating from high school, she attended Boston University for a year.